veggiemonk/awesome-docker/README.md

 #### *If you see a link here that is not (any longer) a good fit, please fix it by submitting a [pull request][editREADME] to improve this file.
 Thank you!*

 The creators and maintainers of this list do not receive and should not receive any forms of payment to accept a change made by any contributor.
-The goal of this repo is to index articles, learning materials and projects, not to advertise for profit. **All pull requests are merged by default** and removed if inapproriate or unavailable or fixed when necessary.
+The goal of this repo is to index articles, learning materials and projects, not to advertise for profit. **All pull requests are merged by default** and removed if inappropriate or unavailable or fixed when necessary.

 # What is Docker ?